The King's Man: Plot

-After Wilson again refuses to enter the war despite Conrad's proof, Orlando learns that Wilson is being blackmailed with footage of being seduced by the Shepherd's agent, Mata Hari, and resolves to recover the original negatives.
-Upon defeating Hari at the American embassy, Orlando has her cashmere wool scarf identified as made from a rare breed only found in a specific mountainous region.
-Orlando, Shola, and Polly head there and fight their way inside.
-The Shepherd is revealed to be Morton, who had faked his death and killed Kitchener himself.
-Orlando fights and kills Morton with the help of Shola.
-At the same time, Polly recovers the film and delivers it to Wilson, who burns it and prepares to mobilize the United States for war.
+After Wilson again refuses to enter the war despite Conrad's proof, Orlando learns that the President is being blackmailed with footage of being seduced by Shepherd's agent, Mata Hari, and resolves to recover the negatives.
+Upon defeating Mata Hari at the American embassy, Orlando identifies her cashmere scarf and locates its origin.
+Orlando parachutes onto the mountaintop sanctuary of the Shepherd, who is revealed to be Morton.
+Morton had arranged Kitchener's assassination and faked his own death.
+Orlando fights and kills him with Shola's help.
+Polly recovers the film, which is delivered to Wilson.
+He then burns it and brings the United States into the war.